LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

 .. sectionauthor:: Antoine Weisrock <antoine.weisrock@gmail.com>

-Creating custom :ref:`In / Out` objects is extremely similar to creating custom :ref:`Actuators`, so make sure to first read and understand the previous section first !
+Creating custom :ref:`In / Out <crappy_docs/inouts:in / out>` objects is extremely similar to creating custom :ref:`Actuators <crappy_docs/actuators:actuators>`, so make sure to first read and understand the previous section first !
 Just like for Actuators, **anyone who wants to drive their** **own setups with Crappy will surely need at some point to create their own** :class:`~crappy.inout.InOut` **objects**.
 This section covers the specificities